zoma00/Agency-DevAnalytica-/README.md

    - Our diverse skill set enables us to handle complex data projects and deliver superior results.

 How We Can Help:
-- We offer comprehensive data analytics services, including data integration, data modeling, and data visualization.
+- We offer comprehensive data analytics services, including data integration, data modelling, and data visualization.
 - Our team can assist with implementing DataOps practices to improve your data management and analytics processes.
 - We provide consultation and support for leveraging advanced analytics techniques, such as machine learning and AI, to gain valuable insights from your data.